The Chalk Ridge School Council

 What we do:

-RRR Ambassadors meet with the Ambassador Leader (Miss Clifforth) twice every half term to discuss key events happening in school including themed days, charity events and assemblies.
-We also have visits from the school governors, MPs and important people in the community.
+The School Council meet with the Council Leaders (Mrs Saunders and Mrs Beswick) twice every half-term to discuss key events happening in school, including themed days, charity events, and assemblies.
+They also have visits from the school Governors, MPs and important people in the community.

-At the start of the year we ask the school to think of charities they would like to support throughout the year.
-We then pick one to support each term for that school year.
-This year we are supporting Children in Need, Comic Relief, Alzheimer’s Society and Asthma UK.
-We come up with Ideas to raise money for these charities and the whole school participates.
+At the start of the year the School Council ask the school to think of charities they would like to support throughout the year.
+They then pick one to support each term for that school year.
+During meetings, the School Council come up with Ideas to raise money for these charities, and the whole school participates.

-In January we attend the School Council Cluster which is held at Cranbourne where we are able to meet up with all the RRR/School councils in the local area and participate in a day of workshops surrounding a specific theme.
-Previous years have included ‘Aspiration’ and ‘Equality’.
-This year is focussed on ‘Resilience’.
+In January we attended the School Council Cluster with 17 other schools, which was held at Cranbourne Secondary School.
+We were able to meet up with all the School Councils in the local area and participate in a day of workshops surrounding a specific theme.
+Previous years’ themes have included: ‘Aspiration’, ‘Equality’ and ‘Resilience’.
+Important key speakers are invited to the events and workshops are held throughout the day related to the yearly theme.
+This has included inspirational people such as Nelson Mandela’s Body Guard, and a double leg amputee who climbed Mount Everest.